karlnapf/shogun-wiki/GSoC_2016_project_large_gps.md

 Following last year's successful project on [variational learning for Big Data](http://www.shogun-toolbox.org/page/Events/gsoc2014_ideas#variational_learning), we attempt to bring Shogun's Gaussian Processes (GP) to Big Data land.
 From a high level perspective, this means that the goal is to implement established methodology on how to scale up GPs to be able to process hundreds of thousands of points.
 The focus is on regression and classification.
 We also focuss on applications of GPs to big data where we will consider application to recommendation systems and to learning preferences of people in a social network.

 ### Details
- * Sparse GP approximations.
+ * Variational inference for GP using Tensorflow
- * Stochastic Variational inference (regression & classification)
+ * Variational inference for sparse GP using Tensorflow
- * Distributed GP (possibly touching the Shogun cluster project)
+ * Stochastic variational inference for sparse GP using Tensorflow
  * Applications

 ### Waypoints and initial work
- * Extend current GP implementation to sparse approximation.
+ * Exact inference for GP regression using Tensorflow (entry task)
- * Implement variational inference for sparse approximation (Titsias' method).
+ * Variational inference for GP binary classification using Tensorflow
- * Implement Stochastic variational inference for GP latent variable model.
+ * Variational inference for sparse GP (regression & classification) using Tensorflow
- * Apply to large scale recommendation systems.
+ * Stochastic Variational inference for sparse GP using Tensorflow
- * Make beautiful demos.
+ * Make beautiful demos and benchmarks

 ### Optional